MDAnalysis/UserGuide/doc/source/selections.rst

-It is possible to export selections for external software packages with the help of :ref:`selection-exporters-label`.
+It is possible to export selections for external software packages with the help of :ref:`selection-exporters`.

 Selection Keywords
 ==================